codebar/tutorials/sql/lesson1/tutorial.md

 * L1.5 Show the distinct countries of residence of all the people.
 * L1.6 Show the distinct studies of the people having less than 2 children.

+We recommend you to try the above exercises in https://sqliteonline.com, if you get blocked, you can find the solutions [here](solutions.md)
 ---
 This ends our **SQL Lesson 1**.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.